Lynn Adelman: United States vs. Sujata Sachdeva

-In this trial Koss Corporation's Chief Financial Advisor Sujata Sachdeva is charged with embezzling $34 million from the company.
-The other person involved on the embezzlement is Julie Mulvaney who was a senior accountant at Koss Corporation.
+In this trial, Koss Corporation's Chief Financial Advisor Sujata Sachdeva was charged with embezzling $34 million from the company.
+The other person involved in the embezzlement was Julie Mulvaney who was a senior accountant at Koss Corporation.
 The Koss Corporation is a manufacturer of headphones.
 Sachdeva used almost all of the $34 million she embezzled, from the Koss Corporation, to go on a wild shopping spree.
 The shopping spree consisted of shopping at designer, jewelry, department stores, and other high-end retailers.
 Sachdeva, along with Mulvaney, tried to cover up the embezzlement by creating false accounting records.
 Mulvaney created falsified journal records to cover Sachdeva's spending spree.
-Sachdeva's attorney's argued that Sachdeva was is mentally ill with alcoholism, diagnosed bipolar disorder, and a shopping addiction, when she went on the shopping spree.
+Sachdeva's attorney's argued that Sachdeva was mentally ill with alcoholism, diagnosed bipolar disorder, and a shopping addiction, when she went on the shopping spree.
 The sentence the federal prosecutor wanted was 15–20 years in prison, and the lawyers for Sachdeva wanted the sentenced reduce to 6–7 years in prison, because of her mental condition.
 Adelman sentenced Sachdeva to 11 years in federal prison on November 17, 2010.
 Adelman gave some leniency to Sachdeva because of her cooperation with the FBI.

 United States vs. William White

-This case is about William White, White is a Neo-Nazi who runs the Virginia-based American Nationalist Socialist Workers Party.
-White posted the address, name, and telephone numbers of a juror in Chicago who convicted a white supremacist, in 2004, to his website.
+William White, a Neo-Nazi who ran the Virginia-based American Nationalist Socialist Workers Party, posted the address, name, and telephone numbers of a juror in Chicago who convicted a white supremacist to his website.
 The prosecutors claimed that White did this in hopes that the juror would be harmed for the conviction of the white supremacist.
 Adelman at first dismissed the indictment of White, because he did not threaten or actually caused harm to the man and he obtained the information legally, and that what White did was covered over the First Amendment.
 This judgement by Adelman was overturned and White went on to trial and was convicted by a jury in Chicago.
 After this sentencing Adelman reversed it for the same reasons he dismissed the case in the first place.
 Then on February 20, 2013, Adelman did sentence White to three and half years in prison for soliciting violence to a juror.
 When this sentencing happened, White was already in jail for other threats and intimidation practices.